James-Wirth/ai-graph/README.md

     return payload
 ```

-We've specified the next node (`route`) in the decorator.
-The compiler will automatically create the edge when the graph is run.

 ### 3. Choosing the best tutor with a "route" node

 Route nodes allow the LLM to make a choice on how to proceed through the graph.
 You can also manually override this in the function body (for debugging, simple cases, etc.)

+In the example below, we've injected the question into the prompt with `{payload.question}`.
+The routing agent returns either `"newton"` or `"einstein"` depending on the question, and proceeds to that node.

 ```python
 @ag.route(cases=["newton", "einstein"])